-(Hatlestad-Hall et al., 2023) supports this suggesting performance on functional connectivity measures is negligible above 60 electrodes.
+(Hatlestad-Hall et al. (2023)) supports this suggesting performance on functional connectivity measures is negligible above 60 electrodes.

-While FAST connectivity is not in any way meant to replace traditional power-based analysis of ERPs, it has significantly improved performance in this specific time-locked task simulation.
+Please verify the changes made here: While FAST connectivity is not in any way meant to replace traditional power-based analysis of ERPs, it has significantly improved performance in this specific time-locked task simulation.
 It shows that it can be a reliable tool to analyze DFC changes related to ERPs at miniscule timescales.